boboldehampsink/auditlog/README.md

 Changelog
 =================
 ###0.6.1###
- - Added a registerAuditLogSources hook to prove custom sources/criteria
+ - Added a registerAuditLogSources hook to provide custom sources/criteria
+ - Fixed Audit Log not being able to fetch a specific log item
  - Added a MIT license

 ###0.6.0###